 When should I use a loan agreement?

-Use this agreement when:
+Use this loan agreement template when:

 - you intend to lend money to either a company, partnership or LLP